hpc/libcircle/HACKING.md

 to be considered so performance impact is minimized.
 Also, the internal queue structures would need to be designed differently.
 Performance should be considered when attempting to redesign the internal queue structure.

+## Multi-Queue Support

+It would be useful to implement queue item tagging as part of the API.
+This would allow for providing a developer with the illusion of multiple queues without the overhead of actually running multiple instances of the libcircle algorithm.
+This would be trivial to implement once variable-size queue items is implemented.

 ## Fault Tolerance